Excerpt:

 Canadian citizen and/or when the suspect enters Canada.

-(CAHWCA) and the Geneva Conventions Act also make
+(CAHWCA) and the Geneva Conventions Act also make19

 Abad v.
 Spain